SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

     - "**Refuel Car** \{**liters**\}"
     - "**Refuel Truck** \{**liters**\}"
 ## Output
-After each **Drive** command, print whether the Car/Truck was able to travel the given distance in this format if it is successful.
+After each **Drive** command, print whether the Car/Truck was able to travel the given distance in this format:

-**Print the distance with two digits after the decimal separator except trailing zeros**.
+**Print the distance formatted to two digits after the decimal separator except trailing zeros**.

 Use the **DecimalFormat** class: "**Car/Truck travelled** \{**distance**\} **km**"

-Or if it is not: "**Car/Truck needs refueling**"
+If there isnt enogh fuel: "**Car/Truck needs refueling**"

-Finally, print the **remaining fuel** for both car and truck rounded **2 digits after the decimal separator** in the format:
+Finally, print the **remaining fuel** for both the car and the truck rounded **to the second decimal place** in the format:

 "**Car:** \{**liters**\}